 Never had the setting of a book been so intoxicating to me than the Vietnam-era Alaska that Kristin Hannah described.
 On numerous occasions, I found myself googling “Alaska 1970s” to get an even clearer picture of the beautiful state which was itself the main character in this book.

-And when I started this blog, I knew I would eventually devote a post to this book, one of Kristin Hannah’s best books.
-Get inspired by Kristin Hannah’s Alaska book below.
+And when I started this blog, I knew I would eventually devote a post to this book, one of Kristin Hannah's best books (along with The Nightingale and Firefly Lane!).
+Get inspired by Kristin Hannah's Alaska book below.

 About Kristin Hannah